This is the top of this pageSite menu here

 ・If the power is cut off for a long period of time, the battery of a mobile phone will run out and it will become unusable, but we also provide an ``email delivery service'' that sends information to mobile phones.
 The email distribution service broadcasts the same content as that broadcast on the disaster prevention administrative radio, so if you have not yet registered, please do so.

-・I don't know the exact numbers, but I've heard that road signs and billboards are designed to withstand wind speeds of around 30m.
+・I don't know the exact figures, but I've heard that road signs and billboards are designed to withstand wind speeds of around 30 m/s.

-・However, recently, winds exceeding the assumed wind speed have been increasing, and this time in Chiba Prefecture, wind speeds of nearly 60 m/s were generated locally, causing damage such as broken utility poles.
-It's impossible to build this without being blown away, and I think it's physically difficult to prevent damage to the structure.
+・However, recently, wind speeds exceeding the expected wind speed have been increasing, and this time, in Chiba Prefecture, wind speeds of nearly 60 m/s were generated locally, causing damage to utility poles that were snapped in the middle.
+It would be impossible to build something so that it would not be blown away, and I think it would be physically difficult to prevent damage to the structure.

-・Utility pole removal rate is 100% in the world's major cities, New York, London, Paris, and Singapore, and Japan has a low removal rate.
-However, because it is very expensive, there is a debate about who should pay for it.
-The national average rate of removal of utility poles is 2%, while the rate in the 23 wards of Tokyo, which is relatively advanced, is about 7%, and Inagi is extremely high at 20%.
-Inagi City developed a new town during the bubble period, spending money to make it a gorgeous town.
-Koyodai, Nagamine, and Wakabadai all adopted the electric wire utility tunnel system.
-There are various ways to remove utility poles, but the most expensive method is the electric utility utility tunnel method.
-It is fully equipped with a method of burying all strong electric, weak electric, and communication lines underground.
+・The rate of no utility poles is 100% in major cities around the world, such as New York, London, Paris, and Singapore, and Japan has a low rate of no utility poles.
+However, since it costs a lot of money, there is debate over who should pay for it.
+The national average rate of removal of utility poles is 2%, in Tokyo's 23 wards, which are relatively advanced, it is around 7%, and in Inagi it is extremely high at 20%.
+Inagi City developed a new town during the bubble period, and spent a lot of money to make it a gorgeous town.
+Koyodai, Nagamine, and Wakabadai all adopted the common electric cable ditch system.
+There are various ways to eliminate utility poles, but the most expensive of them is the common cable ditch method.
+It is fully equipped with all high power, low power, and communication lines buried underground.

-・Among the land readjustments that are currently underway, if there are thick utility poles along the main roads, they will be in trouble in the event of a disaster, so they are going to be underground.
-Land readjustment is also underway in Minamiyama, but the trunk line from Inagi Station to Minamiyama Elementary School is underground.
+・In the land readjustment that is currently underway, thick utility poles along arterial roads can be a problem in the event of a disaster, so they are being moved underground.
+For example, in the Kamihirao land readjustment, the areas along arterial roads will be underground.
+Land readjustment is also underway in Minamiyama, but the main line from Inagi Station to Minamiyama Elementary School will be underground.

-The Daimaru irrigation canal has been maintained, and the road has become wider and cleaner, but it has become a loophole for cars.
-It's quite a speedy street, and it's also a school road for elementary school, but it's a dangerous situation.
+The Daimaru Irrigation Canal has been renovated and the road has become wider and cleaner, but it has become a loophole for cars.
+The road is also used as an elementary school route, and the situation is dangerous.

 [About mowing]

-The residents' association also mows the grass, but there are places where the grass is not mowed along the road.
-Even if you take a walk, there are many places full of grass, so I wonder if you can manage it somehow.
+Although the neighborhood association is mowing the grass, there are places along the roadside where the grass is not mowed.
+Even when I walk around, there are many places where there is a lot of grass, so I wonder if there is something I can do to improve it.

-・In addition to grass cutting, we have received various opinions such as pruning roadside trees and cleaning fallen leaves.
-Inagi has a lot of greenery, and since it costs a lot to preserve the greenery, we are working on the timing.
+・In addition to mowing the grass, we have received a variety of opinions such as pruning street trees and cleaning fallen leaves.
+Inagi has a lot of greenery, and preserving the greenery costs a lot of money, so we are taking measures at the right time.

-・Mowing is also done according to the schedule as appropriate.
-In some cases, the timing is off and the grass is overgrown.
-Regarding mowing, if it is overgrown and dangerous, please contact the city management section.
-If the land is privately owned, we will instruct the owner of the land to mow it.
+- Grass mowing is also carried out according to the appropriate schedule.
+In some cases, the timing may be off and the grass is thick, or even if a report is received, the location is private land rather than a city road or park.
+Regarding mowing, if the grass is overgrown and dangerous, please contact the city management department.
+If the land is privately owned, we will instruct the land owner to cut the grass.

 Contents of question Answer